APIOps/community-resources/README.md

 ## Amazon Gift cards

-APIOps network meetup speakers are intended to receive Amazon Gift cards in the future.
+APIOps network will handout Amazon Gift cards.
+Intended receivers are speakers at the meetups (community members) and otherwise active community members.
+The amount of gift card value varies from 25 to 100 euros.